Henry V (Film)

 King Henry delivers a morale-boosting speech to his troops and attacks the walled city of Harfleur.
 When the Dauphin fails to relieve the city in time, the governor surrenders in return for Henry's promise to do Harfleur's population no harm.
 Henry orders Exeter to repair its fortifications.

-Katherine, a French princess who had been engaged to marry King Henry in an arrangement made before the war, asks her lady-in-waiting Alice to teach her some basics in English.
-Correct English pronunciation is very hard for her to learn but she is determined to accomplish it.
+Katherine, a French princess who had been engaged to marry King Henry in an arrangement made before the war, asks her lady-in-waiting Alice to teach the English for some parts of the body.
+They mispronounce the words for comic effect and joke that foot sounds rude in French.
 In a silent moment, Katherine watches her father and his courtiers and notes how worried they appear.
 King Charles finally orders his nobles to engage Henry's troops, halt their advance, and bring Henry back a prisoner.

 The English troops struggle toward Calais through foul weather and sickness.
 Bardolph is hanged for looting a church.
 The French herald Montjoy arrives and demands Henry pay a ransom for his person or place himself and his entire army at risk.
 Henry refuses, replying that even his reduced and sickly army is sufficient to resist a French attack.